suvansh/say-anything-backend/README.md

 cd backend
 python app.py
 ```
 In the Say Anything interface, select the checkbox for "Use custom server."
-Enter the host and port you're running this server on in the input text box that appears.
+Enter the host and port you're running this server on (`http://localhost:5000` by default) in the input text box that appears.